 Getting Pulled Over For A DUI In Sarasota

-If you are pulled over by a police officer for suspected DUI, there are other various tests that you might be asked to carry out as well as a breathalyzer test.
-These include a blood test, urine test, or a field sobriety test.
+If you are pulled over by a police officer for suspected DUI, there are various tests that you might be asked to carry out as well as breath tests.
+These include a blood test, urine test, or field sobriety test.
 Legally, these tests fall under implied consent law, making it lawful for the officer to ask you to partake in them.
-If for whatever reason, you refuse to carry out any of these tests, you could face a year-long license suspension.
+If, for whatever reason, you refuse to carry out any of these tests, you could face a year-long license suspension.

 The above would be the case if your DUI was proved under lawful grounds, meaning that the law enforcement officer in question pulled you over with a valid reason for doing so.
-Therefore, giving them a concrete reason to arrest you.
-However, if it is found that the grounds on which you were pulled over were unlawful, you could possibly avoid a license suspension due to your refusal to take a breath test.
+Therefore, giving them a concrete reason to carry out a DUI arrest.
+However, if the grounds on which you were pulled over were unlawful, you could possibly avoid a license suspension even if you refused to take a breath test.

-If you have a potential suspension of your driving license, under Florida law, you have the right to a court hearing.
-This gives you the opportunity to potentially dismiss the driving license suspension.
+If you have a potential suspension of your driver’s license under Florida law, you have the right to a court hearing.
+This gives you the opportunity to secure a dismissal of your driving license suspension.
 Nonetheless, if you are found guilty at the hearing, you will then serve a minimum of 90 days where you will be unable to drive for any purpose, including for work or business.
 In certain situations, you can waive the hearing and apply for a hardship license.
-However, this is only achievable if you agree to pay a fee as well as enroll in a DUI school.
+However, this is only achievable if you agree to pay a fee as well as enroll in a court-approved DUI school.

 In Sarasota County, this program is associated with the State Attorney’s Office.
 If you are in the position of being convicted of a suspected DUI, you will be required to sign a form agreeing to participate in the program, surrender a speedy trial, and complete the pre-plea sanctions.
 You must also agree to set the case for a full-court disposition within a sixty-day period.